GenesysCloudBlueprints/zoom-meetings-sms-blueprint/blueprint/index-draft.md

 ### Configure the Zoom custom app

-To enable Genesys Cloud to authenticate and retrieve user information from the Zoom API, register your custom application in Zoom.
+To enable Genesys Cloud to authorize and retrieve user information from the Zoom API, register your custom application in Zoom.

 1. Log in to the [Zoom App Marketplace](https://marketplace.zoom.us/ "Goes to the Zoom App Marketplace").
 2. Hover over **Develop** and click **Build App**.